3dcitydb/3dcitydb-docs/source/wfs/configuration.rst

 the response to the client.

 .. code-block:: xml
+   :caption: Postprocessing settings in the WFS config.xml file.
+   :name: wfs_postprocessing_settings_config_listing

    <postProcessing>
      <xslTransformation isEnabled="true">
        <stylesheet>AdV-coordinates-formatter.xsl</stylesheet>
      </xslTransformation>
    </postProcessing>

-Listing 5: Postprocessing settings in the WFS config.xml file.

 To enable transformations, set the *isEnabled* attribute on the
 <xslTransformation> child element to *true*.
 In addition, provide one or